Quickstart: Create a skillset in the Azure portal

 If you used a free service, remember that you're limited to three indexes, indexers, and data sources.
 You can delete individual items in the portal to stay under the limit.

-Next steps
+Next step

 You can create skillsets using the portal, .NET SDK, or REST API.
-To further your knowledge, try the REST API using a REST client and more sample data.
+To further your knowledge, try the REST API by using a REST client and more sample data.